stephenslater/I-Heard-You-Harvard/README.md

     anonymous account?
 For whatever reason, users can change their password here.
 -	Log Out: self-explanatory.

+### Notes ###
 As far as the Homepage (and Your Posts and Favorites pages), users are able to vote on stories—but a given user is allowed just one upvote and one downvote per story (design explained in the design document).
 The way I implemented this, I did not have to deal with IP addresses or cookies to ensure that one user never gets to vote twice in the same direction.

 There are also links to other entertaining online Harvard websites, like I Saw You Harvard, cs50, and even one secret link (try it out for yourself!).
 These are in the footer of the page, for anyone who wants “more harvard.”

+## Credits

+**Author:** Created and Designed by Stephen Slater

+---

+###### Copyright © 2013 iheardyouharvard.com.
+All rights reserved.